 The Admission Committee determines admission to the LLM Program.
 The committee reviews each application individually, ensuring the fair appraisal of each applicant's file.
 Offers will be extended to eligible applicants on the basis of several factors, including law school record, proof of English proficiency if relevant, written recommendations, and professional accomplishments.

-Apply through the LSAC, which maintains an approved electronic-format application to Willamette's College of Law.
+Apply through the Law School Admission Council (LSAC), which maintains an approved electronic-format application to Willamette's College of Law.
 See the LLM LSAC website for information about submitting electronic applications via CAS.

 When to Apply